kingzamzon/docs/docs/sdk/wrapped-keys/overview.md

 - Importing a private key as a Wrapped Ke
 - Storing Wrapped Key Metadata

-You can also obtain the IDs for all the Wrapped Keys associated with a specific PKP by using the SDK's [listEncryptedKeyMetadata](./listing-wrapped-keys.md) SDK's method.
+You can also obtain the IDs for all the Wrapped Keys associated with a specific PKP by using the SDK's [listEncryptedKeyMetadata](./listing-wrapped-keys.md) method.
 :::

 ### Generating a Wrapped Key